stoscsg/google_calendar_update/README.md

-# google_calendar_update
+# Overview

-Script to update Google calendar with church services
+A script to update the Church calendar with service dates and timings